cincinnati-elixir/battleship/README.md

 ### `new_game`

 This is called whenever a game starts.
-It must return the initial positioning of the fleet as an list of 5 tuples, one for each ship.
-The format of each array is:
+It must return the initial positioning of the fleet as an list of five tuples, one for each ship.
+The format of each tuple is:

     {x, y, length, orientation}